JehanneOS/jehanneos.github.io/_posts/2018-10-20-awake-syscall.markdown

 Plan 9 is **one** application of computers.
 An operating system split into several executables, but still **one thing**.

-So in it's asynptotic path toward perfection, the whole system slowly progress together.
+So in its asymptotic path toward perfection, the whole system slowly progress together.
 When it provides 90% of required functionality, it really means 90%.
 Or 95%.
 Or 97%.
 Or 99%.